nagasudhirpulla/pmu_report_generator/README.md

 * refMeasId: reference measurement id for data fetch (example: 100)

 ### Dumping configuration
-This configuration is defined in the config sheet of config.xlsx file
+This configuration is defined in the 'config' sheet of 'config.xlsx' file
 * dumpFolder: folder path at which the report is to be dumped (example: 'D:\dumps\pmudata')
 * filenamePrefix: prefix of the report filename (example: 'pmu_report_')

 ### Data fetch start and end times configuration
-This configuration is defined in the config sheet of config.xlsx file
+This configuration is defined in the 'config' sheet of 'config.xlsx' file
 * absoluteStartTime: Date time of start time
 * varStartYears: if this value is non-empty the years component of start time will be dynamic (example: -1)
 * varStartMonths: if this value is non-empty the months component of start time will be dynamic (example: -1)